-The Linux kernel is fully preemptive.
-Fully preemptive means that the kernel can force a context switch for a higher priority process.
-When a process context switch occurs, the state of a process is saved to its process control block, and another process resumes execution on the processor.
+The Linux kernel is fully preemptive, which means that it can force a context switch for a higher priority process.
+When a context switch occurs, the state of a process is saved to its process control block, and another process resumes execution on the processor.

 In UNIX, processes often have multiple threads of execution that share the process's memory space.
-When multiple threads of execution are running inside of a process, they are typically performing related tasks.
-The Linux user-space APIs for process and thread management abstracts many details.
-However, the concurrency level can be adjusted to influence the time quantum so that system throughput is affected by shorter and longer durations of schedulable entity execution time.
+When multiple threads of execution are running inside a process, they typically perform related tasks.
+The Linux user-space APIs for process and thread management abstract many details.
+However, the concurrency level can be adjusted to influence the time quantum so that the system throughput is affected by shorter and longer durations of schedulable entity execution time.

 Parallelism on a time-sliced, preemptive operating system means the simultaneous execution of multiple schedulable entities over a time quantum.
 Both processes and threads can execute in parallel across multiple cores or processors.
 Concurrency and parallelism are at play on a multi-user system with preemptive time-slicing and multiple processor cores.
 Affinity scheduling refers to scheduling processes and threads across multiple cores so that their concurrent and parallel execution is close to optimal.It's worth noting that affinity scheduling refers to the practice of assigning processes or threads to specific processors or cores to optimize their execution and minimize unnecessary context switching.
 This can improve overall system performance by reducing cache misses and increasing cache hits, among other benefits.
 In contrast, non-affinity scheduling allows processes and threads to be executed on any available processor or core, which can result in more frequent context switching and lower performance.